Zweli Mkhize

 Zwelini Lawrence Mkhize (born 2 February 1956) is a South African medical doctor and politician who served as the Minister of Health from May 2019 until his resignation on 5 August 2021.
 He previously served as the Minister of Cooperative Governance and Traditional Affairs from 2018 to 2019.
 Before that, he was the fifth Premier of KwaZulu-Natal from 2009 to 2013.
+He was also the Chancellor of the University of KwaZulu-Natal from 2009 to 2017.

 A former anti-apartheid activist in Umkhonto we Sizwe, Mkhize was formerly a provincial politician in his home province of KwaZulu-Natal, with particular influence in the KwaZulu-Natal midlands.
 He was a Member of the Executive Council in the provincial government between 1994 and 2004 and was elected provincial chairperson of the African National Congress (ANC) in 2008.
 He rose to national prominence in 2012 when he was elected national Treasurer-General of the ANC at the party's 53rd National Conference.
-He also campaigned unsuccessfully for the ANC presidency ahead of the 54th National Conference in 2017.
+He also campaigned unsuccessfully for the ANC presidency ahead of the 55th National Conference in 2022.